GridlockNetwork/Resources/whitepapers/readme.md

 Secondary network devices provide insurance against the possibility of cracked enclaves in Enigma's network.
 Additional devices include personal devices, trusted acquaintance devices, personal cloud devices, and trusted key store services like Gridlock Watchlight.
 The variety of each device increases network security by varying the attack surface, so a flaw in any area of the network does not cause a loss of assets.

-Gridlock wallets are highly usable since users are not required to manage their private keys.
+Gridlock vaults are highly usable since users are not required to manage their private keys.
 Instead, keys are distributed throughout the network, controlled by the user alone.
-To access a wallet, owners provide a hashed identity and credentials.
-User identities are hashed and encrypted before storage which means no network device knows the identity of the wallet owner.
+To access a vault, owners provide a hashed identity and credentials.
+User identities are hashed and encrypted before storage which means no network device knows the identity of the vault owner.

 ## Network Architecture